richonguzman/PiBackup/README.md

 -------------------------

 To start the 'PiBackup':
-- Burn your microSD with Raspberry Pi OS Bullseye (the regular -not light- version) [ 8GB microSD is enough ]
+- "Burn" your microSD with Raspberry Pi OS Bullseye (the regular 32 bits version -not light-) [ 8GB microSD is enough ]
-- Let it boot and do his thing: (set your Country, Languague and Timezone, Raspberry Pi OS Password, select your Wifi and Password and 'Next' for updates)
+- Let it boot and set your Country, Languague and Timezone, Raspberry Pi OS Password, select your Wifi and Password and 'Next' for updates)
 - Open a Terminal Window and write:

 git clone https://github.com/richonguzman/PiBackup.git